geyang/jaynes-starter-kit/06_jaynes_manager/README.md

     python -m jaynes.server --port <your-jaynes.server-port> --host 0.0.0.0
     ```

+    The `--host 0.0.0.0` option allows the sanic server to accept request from all ip addresses.

+    If you want this server to run in the background, you can use screen's daemon mode:

+    ```bash
+    screen -dm python -m jaynes.server --port <jaynes.server-port> --host 0.0.0.0
+    ```

+    To learn how to use screen, try to google for common screen commands.

 3. Now run `ngrok`:

     ```bash
     ngrok tcp <your-jaynes.server-port>
     ```

 ## Method 2: Reverse Tunneling to Your Own EC2 Server